 Don’t over do it…

 Although you might be keen to get stuck in straight away, take it easy during your first few sessions.
 By easing yourself in, you’re much more likely to get into a lasting routine that you can stick to.
 And, don’t go too much!
-You don’t have to go seven times a week to see results – three or four visits will be plenty.
+You don’t have to go seven days a week to see results – three or four visits will be plenty.

 Keep it varied